 Approved Document B restricts travel distance because this is an easily measurable parameter however travel distance makes up a very small part of the overall escape time.
 At an average walk speed of 1.2m/s it takes only 7.5 seconds to travel a further 9m however providing an automatic fire detection and alarm system can reduce the time from ignition to alarm by minutes.
 A lack of staff training and frequent false alarms can lead to people not leaving the building when a real fire occurs however regular staff training, maintenance of the fire alarm and reduction of false alarms leads to prompt evacuation of a building.

-Fire engineering uses a combination of factors to take a holistic view of the building taking into account all the passive and active measures provided to deliver a building which is safe in the event of fire but allows greater freedom to designers to achieve their goals.
-What design freedoms would you like to achieve – get in touch with Innovation Fire Engineering and we’ll help you to make them a reality in the most cost effective way.
+Fire engineering uses a combination of factors to take a holistic view of the building taking into account all the passive and active measures provided to deliver a building which is safe in the event of fire, whilst also allowing design flexibility.
+What design would you like to achieve – get in touch with Innovation Fire Engineering and we’ll help you to make them a reality.